Automated Safer Skies

-I got an idea about helicopters collision avoidance, which was extended -in my mind- to include all the aviating "objects", from balloons to (civil) jet airplains.
+I got an idea about helicopter collision avoidance, which was extended -in my mind- to include all the aviating "objects", from balloons to (civil) jet airplanes.

 The core of the idea is :